ValentinChabrierZenika/Forges_projectV/README.md

 To add a model you need to create a new branch in ml_model repository from master.
 You going to have a template to add your model.
 There is a Jenkinsfile (you don't need to modify it generally) and ```train.py``` script.
 By default ```train.py``` script execute jupyter notebook named ```model.ipynb```.
 You just need to copy your notebook's model in this repo and push.
+You can add as many models as you want.

 > For more informations about how implement your notebook, read the
 > repository README.